CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

    - Name or value of the component type, such as the version number or status
    - Total number of switches with that type of component deployed compared to the total number of switches
-   - Percentage of this type with respect to all component types
+   - Percentage of this type as compared to all component types

    {{<figure src="/images/netq/inventory-devices-large-switches-tab-component-highlight-400.png" width="650">}}